Thomas Hoepker: Photojournalist

+Magnum Photos, cameras

-Magnum Photos first began distributing Hoepker's photographs in 1964.
-He became a full member in 1989.
-He served as Magnum President from 2003 to 2006.
+Magnum Photos began distributing Hoepker's photographs in 1964.
+He became a full member in 1989 – the first German to do so – and served as president from 2003 to 2006.

 For much of his career Hoepker used Leica cameras.
 In the 1970s he began to also use single-lens reflex cameras alongside his Leica, using Leicas for wide angle shots and Nikon or Canon cameras with zoom lenses.
 In 2002 he began using digital SLRs.

-Today, Hoepker lives in New York City with his second wife Christine Kruchen, with whom he produces TV documentaries.